trading-education | 04-12-25

 1. Develop a Tested Trading Strategy

 A serious trader does not guess.
 They follow a set of rules governing entries, exits, timeframes, and risk.
-Backtesting and live practice are essential before trading real money.
+In 2026, this means utilizing MBO (Market-By-Order) data to see institutional "ghost liquidity" rather than relying on outdated lagging indicators.

 2. Build a Consistent Routine